ftsrg/gamma/plugins/headless/docs/headless-gamma-eclipse.md

  - Eclipse - this document uses the required plugins and Eclipse version detailed in the Gamma setup tutorial, which can be found [here](https://github.com/ftsrg/gamma).
 Please note that installing Gamma is also required.
 The installation is detailed in the aformentioned link.
  - Docker - a tutorial can be found [here](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04).

-Additionally, Postman can be installed to test requests to the webserver.
+Additionally, Postman can be installed to test sending requests to the webserver.

 **Required packages**